Lackawanna County man charged with the murder of his wife after 9-year-long investigation - NewsBreak

 FELL TOWNSHIP, LACKAWANNA COUNTY (WBRE/WYOU) — A Lackawanna County man has been arrested following a death investigation that started in 2013.

-According to a release from Pennsylvania State Police, 56-year-old Bruno Rocuba has been charged in the shooting death of his wife, Melissa Rocuba.One dead after motorcycle crash in Monroe County
+According to a release from Pennsylvania State Police, 56-year-old Bruno Rocuba has been charged in the shooting death of his wife, Melissa Rocuba.Landmark bill to limit cryptomining passes NY Legislature

 The release states, that on August 6 2013, Bruno called 911 stating that his wife had been accidentally shot in the head and he had been shot in the hand.